In the first quarter of 2019, we will begin work to make University Avenue a safer and more user-friendly environment.

 Two-directional traffic along University Avenue will be maintained throughout the works, however it will be restricted to one lane through the short section where construction is taking place, with two sets of traffic lights managing traffic flow.

 The two crossings will be built consecutively.
-Work will start on the first, located outside the University’s Main Gate, on Monday 4 March 2019, and be completed by late October.
+Work will start on the first, located outside the University’s Main Gate, in April 2019 and be completed by late October.

 Construction will then start on the second crossing - located outside the James McCune Smith Learning Hub.
 Work is due to run between the end of October 2019 and end of February 2020.